biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 `densities_plugin p("test_module", "DensitiesClassName");`
 `densities_adapter n = p.densities(`*`argument` `list`*`);`

+#### Internal plugin registration

+In addition to the above, it might be desirable to create a registry of predefined density distribution classes.
+This would allow uniform instantiation and usage of classes that are loaded by employing Python embedding techniques as well as internally defined classes in Mocapy++.

+#### The lifetime of a class instance

+The lifetime of the objects ess and dens that have been created must not exceed the lifetime of their respective factory plugin(s).
+Objects ess and dens will try to decrement their reference count upon their destruction (thus effectively freeing up the resources allocated by the Python interpreter) and the valid Python interpreter instance must exist.
+Failure to ensure the proper destruction order will result in undefined behavior; most likely, segmentation faults.

 #### Creation of a node

 This is a simple example that showcases two different methods to